 A study of the emergence of the regional state system, deep economic transformation, and wrenching social and cultural changes since 1800.
 Particular attention is given to the reasons for conflict and war.
-(ATTR: ARTS, GLST, HNW, ISP, MULT)
+Prerequisites: HIST-101 or HIST-190.
+(ATTR: ARTS, GLST, ILST, HNW, ISP, MULT)